Welcome to Year 1!

-We have just started our second half term in Year 1 and we are getting ready for Christmas, yay!
-We have had a busy 8 weeks at Middleforth as we launched our topic 'Once Upon a Time' with the Middleforth Ball.
+We have just started our second term in Year 1 and soon we will be jet-setting off to India for our next topic 'Spice Delight'!
+We have had a wonderful first term with our topic 'Once Upon a Time' which we launched with the Middleforth Ball.
 We also made and decorated shields for a teddy battle, went on a trip to Hoghton Tower, had a castle-building workshop and did lots of other exciting things!
 Take a look at the pictures of what we've been getting up to...

 At the Middleforth Ball we enjoyed a visit from the Fairy Godmother, made crowns, decorated cupcakes and did some ballroom dancing.
 Everyone looked fantastic in their outfits!